 Susan has over 20 years of experience working specifically in the areas of land-use planning, marketing, real estate, historic preservation, architecture and construction.
 She holds a Master’s degree in Land Use Planning from UW-Milwaukee’s School of Architecture and Urban Planning.
 Susan has ties to Waukesha County, having been the Executive Director for the Waukesha Business Improvement District for 7 years-an organization charged with revitalizing downtown.

-She is a licensed real estate broker, currently serving on the Shorewood Plan Commission, and the board of directors for Town and Country RC&D. In 2014, she joined the board of directors for Gathering Waters, Wisconsin’s Association of Land Trusts and also serves as chair of its Land Trust Council and on the Policy Committee.
+She is a licensed real estate broker, and a former member of the Shorewood Plan Commission.
+She is currently serving on the board of directors for the Clean Water Association.
+In 2014, she joined the board of directors for Gathering Waters, Wisconsin’s Association of Land Trusts and also serves as co-chair of its Land Trust Council.
 She is also active with the “Friends of Farmland Protection” actively advocating for farmland preservation initiatives in the State.
-Susan was recently completed the Land Trust Alliance’s Leadership Training in Maine.
+Susan completed the Land Trust Alliance’s Leadership Training in 2015.

 Formerly she served on the Mayor of Milwaukee’s Green Building Task Force, the Board of Directors for Wisconsin Commercial Real Estate Women and as the founding Chairperson for the Waukesha Public Art Commission for 5 years.

 Susan and her husband own two farms, one on Washington Island and the other in Windsor, Connecticut, where they are active with the Door County Land Trust and Windsor Land Trust, respectively.
 Susan is a serious cycling enthusiast and enjoys kayaking, sailing and skiing in her free time.